 Photo courtesy: kwbridge

-Once at home, harvested or purchased stalks should be placed in a plastic bag and stored inside the refrigerator set at 32°F and 95 percent relative humidity.
+Once at home, harvested or purchased stalks should be placed in a plastic bag and stored in the refrigerator set at 32°F and 95 percent relative humidity.
 This way, stalks can stay fresh for about 2-3 weeks.

 |Beautiful rhubarb pie!